dlang-tour/english/basics/delegates.md

 that points to a member function of a class also includes the pointer to the class object.
 A `delegate` created by a nested function includes a link to the enclosing context instead.
-However, D compiler may automatically make a copy of the context on the heap if it is necessary for memory safety - in that case delegate will link the that heap area.
+However, the D compiler may automatically make a copy of the context on the heap if it is necessary for memory safety - then a delegate will link to this heap area.

     void foo() {
         void local() {